kanderson0521/kanderson0521/README.md

 - ⚡ Fun fact: ...
 ⚡ Fun fact: I wanted to be a web developer before pursuing Grad school.
 -->
 Hi!
 I’m Kelly Anderson (she/her), a Data Analyst with 3+ years’ experience and a background in various IT support roles moving into a Software Engineer role.
-Recently graduated with a Master's in Data Science where I gained an interest in NLP-based applications.
+Recently graduated with a Master's in Data Science where I gained an interest in building NLP-based applications.
 I also have an interest in web app game development in JavaScript.